watson-developer-cloud/node-red-labs/basic_examples/README.md

 In this section, Watson servcise are highlighted.
 The labs will show you how you can use the services in Node-RED.

-NOTE : All the labs listed below assume that you have first created an Application from the Bluemix Node-RED Starter Boilerplate - see [node-RED Application](../node-RED_labs/README.md)
+NOTE : All the labs listed below assume that you have first created an Application from the Bluemix Node-RED Starter Boilerplate - see [here](../introduction_to_node_red/README.md) how to do that.

 In the list below, you can select different services and see how these can be implemented in Node-RED